Shyamsg7/Name_generator/README.md

-# Name Generator Neural Network Using Pytorch
+# Name Generator Neural Network Using Pytorch (new)

 This repository contains a neural network-based models for generating unique names.
 The model is trained on a dataset of names provided in the `names.txt` file.
 The complete implementation dont use any inbuilt libraries or methods ,but only basic modules like numpy,Pytorch,matplotlib.